• Home

 • Recipes

-You are here: Home / Baby Boomers - Women Over 50 / The New Old Age: Conference on Aging
+You are here: Home / Baby Boomers - Women Over 50 / The New Old Age: Highlights from the Atlantic’s Conference on Aging

-I attended a conference on aging that took place in New York City called “The New Old Age.”
-It was put on by The Atlantic and was live-streamed for 3 hours so I could watch it from my home in Los Angeles.
-As much as I love to travel, it’s exciting to feel like you’re “in the room” even when you’re thousands of miles away.
+I attended the Atlantic’s conference on aging that took place in New York City called “The New Old Age.”
+It was live-streamed for 3 hours so I could watch it from my home in Los Angeles.

 On Media: Portrayals of Aging